t-SNE Exaggerates Clusters, Provably: Introduction

-\item \textbf{Misrepresentation of clusters:} We prove that both highly-clustered and arbitrarily \textit{un}-clustered datasets can produce the same maximally clustered visualization, see Theorem \ref{thm:unclustHammer} and Corollary \ref{cor:twoCluster_n_Unclustered}.
-Moreover, we prove that arbitrarily close inputs can have vastly distinct visualizations, see Theorem \ref{thm:perturbhammer}.
-We identify the peculiar property of t-SNE that explains these behaviors.
-We use this understanding to design a targeted adversarial attack that disrupts cluster structure in the output, see Figure \ref{fig:one_pt_perturb}. \item \textbf{Misrepresentation of outliers}: We prove that, regardless of input structure, the resulting t-SNE output is incapable of depicting extreme outliers, in the sense of depicting one point as substantially far away from all the others, see Theorem \ref{thm:outlier_abs}.
-In practice, on both synthetic and real datasets, we observe a more concerning phenomenon that faraway outliers are often subsumed into the cluster structure of the bulk of points, see Figures \ref{fig:outliers1} and \ref{fig:outliers_real_world}. \end{itemize}
+\begin{enumerate}[label=(\roman*)] \item \textbf{Misrepresentation of cluster salience:} We prove that \emph{any} well-clustered t-SNE visualization can be produced identically by both a strongly-separated, as well as arbitrarily weakly-separated clustered datasets, see Theorem \ref{thm:unclustHammer} and Corollary \ref{cor:twoCluster_n_Unclustered}.
+Moreover, we prove that even a slight distance perturbation of inputs can lead to vastly distinct visualizations, see Theorem \ref{thm:perturbhammer}.
+We identify the property of t-SNE that explains these peculiar behaviors, and use this understanding to design an adversarial attack that disrupts cluster structure in the output by moving as little as one point, see Figure \ref{fig:one_pt_perturb}.

+\item \textbf{Misrepresentation of outliers}: We prove that, regardless of input, the resulting t-SNE output is incapable of depicting extreme outliers, in the sense of depicting one point as substantially far away from all the others, see Theorem \ref{thm:outlier_abs}.
+In practice, on both synthetic and real datasets, we observe a more concerning phenomenon that faraway outliers are often subsumed into the cluster structure of the bulk of points, see Figures \ref{fig:outliers1} and \ref{fig:outliers_real_world}. \end{enumerate}

 While there has been some work investigating the shortcomings of t-SNE in various practical settings (see Section \ref{sec:related_work_limitations} for a detailed discussion of the relevant literature), to the best of our knowledge this is the first work which theoretically analyzes some of the key limitations of t-SNE.